mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 on installing Parity on your system, visit the Parity Ethereum [homepage][h] or [Git repository][g].
 [MMGenLive][l] users can install Parity automatically from signed binaries using the [`mmlive-daemon-upgrade`][U] script.
-Parity is not used for transaction signing, so you needn't install it on your offline machine.
+Parity is not used for transaction signing, so you needn’t install it on your offline machine.

 Parity must be invoked with the `--jsonrpc-apis=all` option so that MMGen can communicate with it.
-If you're running the daemon and MMGen on different machines you'll also need the following:
+If you’re running the daemon and MMGen on different machines you’ll also need the following:

-	--jsonrpc-hosts=all --jsonrpc-interface=<IP of Parity's host>
+	--jsonrpc-hosts=all --jsonrpc-interface=<IP of Parity’s host>

 To transact Ethereum Classic, use `--chain=classic --jsonrpc-port=8555`

 To run the daemon offline, use `--mode=offline`, otherwise `--mode=active`.

+MMGen can also be used with Parity’s light client mode, which queries other nodes on the Ethereum network for blockchain data.
+Add the `--light` option to the Parity command line and read the applicable note in the [Transacting](#a_tx) section below.

 You may require other options as well.
 Consult `parity --help` for the full list.